 Specifying Individual Device Attributes

 It is also possible to enable Mobile Emulation by specifying individual attributes.
 To enable Mobile Emulation this way, the “mobileEmulation” dictionary can contain “deviceMetrics” and "clientHints" dictionaries and a “userAgent” string.
 The following device metrics must be specified in the “deviceMetrics” dictionary:

 “width” - the width in pixels of the device’s screen

 “height” - the height in pixels of the device’s screen

 “pixelRatio” - the device’s pixel ratio

-"touch" - whether to emulate touch events (defaults to true, usually does not need to be set)
+"touch" - whether to emulate touch events.
+The value defaults to true and usually can be omitted.